-There are new petrol and diesel engines which focus on economy and efficiency but not at the expense of performance.
+There were new petrol and diesel engines which focus on economy and efficiency but not at the expense of performance.
 All the engines use a start/stop 2012 system to reduce fuel consumption when sitting in traffic and this has real benefits for the MultiJet diesels which can average more than 65mpg.
-The the main change under the bonnet came in summer 2012, when Fiat's turbocharged 875cc TwinAir engine became available.
+The the main change under the bonnet came in summer 2012, when FIAT's turbocharged 875cc TwinAir engine became available.

 Refinement has been improved, so the Punto, is quieter on the motorway and off it the FIAT is easy and enjoyable to drive.
 The one let down is an overly firm ride which is especially noticeable on models with larger wheels but this doesn't detract too much from what is a very likeable hatchback.